morninj/django-layout/README.md

 This is a reusable Django project template.
-It uses:
+These instructions explain how to configure development, staging, and production environments.

+# Before You Start

+## Dependencies

+This configuration uses these tools:

 * [Ubuntu 12.04 LTS 64-bit Server](http://www.ubuntu.com/download/server)
 * [Python 2.7.3](http://www.python.org/download/releases/2.7.3/)